Concerning copyrights, please contact:

 +372 617 7238

-Andrus Kivirähk (1970) is an author of adult and children’s prose and poetry, a playwright, topical satirist, and screenplay writer.
+Andrus Kivirähk (1970) is an author of adult and children’s prose, a playwright, topical satirist, and screenplay writer.
 He graduated from the University of Tartu as a journalist, and is the most powerful and prolific figure on Estonia’s literary scene today.
 Kivirähk has written 12 books for children, all of which are kept in print and widely read.
 His children’s stories are known for their rich fantasy and unique sense of humour.
 The writing is simple, the plots fast-paced, and the gallery of characters colourful and full of surprises.